Convoy T2 Flashlight Review

 The pocket clip included is a friction clip, just like on the S2+.
 It’ll fit on the head end or tail end, as there are rings on both ends of the cell to be just for that.

-The pocket clip has a shoulder but is still not a deep carry clip.
+The pocket clip has a shoulder, but it is still not a deep carry clip.

 Also included is the lanyard, which arrives already attached.
 The lanyard doesn’t have one of those little push-button things for adjusting the tightness on one’s wrist, but it’s a short lanyard anyway.